indeedeng/go-groups/README.md

 #### Typical Workflow

-1. Run `go-groups -w ./..` to rewrite and sort import groupings
+Run `go-groups -w ./..` to rewrite and sort import groupings for go source files in a project.
-2. Run `gofmt -w ./..` to format your go source file

 #### More info